How to add and manage icons in web projects using icon fonts

 Most sets already provide the icons as SVG files.
 If your icons are in a Figma file, select all the frames and export them as SVG.

-Once you have the SVG icons, you can generate an icon font using an app like Nucleo: import your SVG icons by dragging them over the app, then select them inside the app and press the 'Export' button.
+Working with SVG icons?Take your designs to the next level with the Nucleo icons →Once you have the SVG icons, you can generate an icon font using an app like Nucleo: import your SVG icons by dragging them over the app, then select them inside the app and press the 'Export' button.
 In the export window, select 'Icon font' as the export option, and press 'Export icons'.

 The app will generate the font and the CSS file you need to import the icons.

-Export an icon font using Nucleo
+How to import an icon font

 Import the .woff and .woff2 files created by the app into your project assets folder (e.g., 'assets/fonts/myfont.woff2').
 Modern browsers will load only the .woff2 file, while the .woff file is a fallback for older browsers.

-The CSS file contains the @font-face rule used to import the font, the 'base' .icon class definition, the class names of the icons, and other utility classes.
+class definition, the class names of the icons, and other utility classes.

 @font-face {